musacc/FitChal/musacc_app/README.md

-Should be using for all ui code.
+Should be using this for all ui code.